FIBA Men's World Ranking: Rating points per game

+Basis points

-Each game in a ranking tournament is initially valued at 1,000 "basis points", divided between the two teams as follows:
+Each game in a ranking tournament is initially valued at 1,000 "basis points," divided between the two teams as follows:

+Home or away points

-The basis points are adjusted based on the site of the game, with FIBA calling this adjustment "home" and "away" points.
+The basis points are adjusted based on the site of the game, with FIBA calling this adjustment "home or away" points.
 During the finals of ranking tournaments, only games played by a host team in its own country count as "home" games; all others are treated as neutral-site games.
 Adjustments are: